-Victor Lundy, a celebrated architect and skilled artist who rose to prominence as a key player within a climate-responsive style of regional Modernism that emerged from Florida’s Gulf Coast in the early 1940s, died on November 4 in Bellaire, Texas.
+Victor Lundy, a celebrated architect and skilled artist who rose to prominence as a key player within a climate-responsive style of postwar regional Modernism that emerged from Florida’s Gulf Coast, died in Bellaire, Texas, on November 4.
 He was 101.

 1